clemenssielaff/notf/pynotf/pynotf/scene.md

  The problem with this approach is that I explicitly set out to "fix" the problem I saw in Qt, where certain values are not accessible from the outside even though I am sure are stored somewhere in the Widget (I cannot think of the example from the top of my head now though).
 By making everything public by default, we can be certain that the implementer of a Widget will not hide important information from the outside -- may that be by accident or by making everything private-first because that's what you do in OOP.

 Another aspect and another reason *for* forcing all data to live in Properties is that with that approach you can actually get the best of both worlds: just have a map Value Property called "_data" that stores all of the private data.
 This way, it is not hidden from the outside but it is stored in a format that makes it appropriately difficult to get any meaningful content out of it.
 And it is safe to do so, because even though you can *read* all of the "private" Properties on a Widget, you cannot *write* to any of them.

-### Property Visibility

-In previous versions, Properties had a flag associated with their type called "visibility".
-A visible Property was one that, when changed, would update the visual representation of the Widget and would cause a redraw of its Design.
-I chose to get rid of this in favor of a more manual approach, where you have to call "redraw" in a Widget manually, because whether or not the Design changes is not a 1:1 correspondence on a Property update.
-Some Properties, for example, might only affect the Design if they change a certain amount, or if they are an even number... or whatever.

 ---